tungcnn/DnD-GameMaster-AI-Agent/README.md

 python ingestion/ingestion_script.py all
 ```

-This step:
+This step ingest data into ChromaDB
-- ✅ Ingests 319 spells from CSV into SQLite
+- ✅ All monster manual data
-- ✅ Ingests 12 classes from CSV into SQLite
+- ✅ All player related data, including classes, races, skills, traits, items, spells
-- ✅ Uploads pre-generated embeddings to ChromaDB for semantic search
+- ✅ The main story, Lost Mines of Phandelver

 **Note**: This only needs to be run once (or when you want to refresh the data).